Premiere logo icon

 Because "Relink others automatically" was checked, Premiere Pro will automatically reconnect all of the clips that were within the Link Media pop-up.

-Advanced Tools (Not Taught In Workshop)
+Additional Tools (Not Taught In Workshop)

 In this section, we will go over a few more advanced editing techniques.

-Adjusting Preferences
+Adjusting Premiere Preferences

 Preferences allow you to change specific setting in Premiere Pro.
 Usually, the default settings will be sufficient, but it is good to know what they are.

-1. Select the Premiere Pro menu.
+1. Select the Premiere menu.

 Premiere Pro > Preferences > General...